 The median home value in Sapulpa hovers around $215,000, which is low for the Tulsa metro area and nearly half the national median, currently $407,000.
 Likewise, homes only linger on the market for about a month, compared to the national average of 44 days.
 On streets close to downtown, bungalows and starter homes are priced from $125,000 to $250,000, including plenty of new construction and recent renovations.
 Two-story Craftsman or Cape Cod-style houses fetch prices from $350,000 to $600,000.
 Meanwhile, on the rural outskirts of town, luxury homes in gated communities — some on several acres — sell for $1 million to $2 million.
 Arrowhead Land Company, which operates out of Sapulpa, specializes in selling large parcels of land to ranchers, farmers and other outdoor enthusiasts.
 Crime risk in the area is low, with most neighborhoods receiving CAP Index scores of 3 or lower, below the national average of 4.
 Since many parts of Tulsa have high CAP Index scores, Sapulpa represents a lower-risk alternative and an appealing option for families.

-Near Oaks Country Club in Sapulpa you can find large estates on ample acreage.
+Near Oaks Country Club in Sapulpa, large estates on ample acreage can be found for prospective homebuyers.

 Educational Pathways at Sapulpa Public Schools